In Search of Amnesia

 Former Jewish home, Sataniv, Ukraine

-Elderly Jewish Man, Holocaust survivor from a village near to Zvenyhorodka
+Elderly Jewish Man, Holocaust survivor from a village near to Zvenyhorodka, Ukraine

-Andriy, outside the Maternity Hospital (formerly the Israelite Jewish Hospital), Lvivi, Ukraine
+Andriy, outside the Maternity Hospital (former Israelite Jewish Hospital), Lviv, Ukraine

 Goats, Zvenyhorodka Jewish Cemetery, Ukraine